rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 Valid options are:

 *title*
-    String - The title of the icon
+    String - The title of the icon.
 *required*
     Boolean - ``true`` or ``false`` to specify this input is required.
 Defaults to ``false``.